-reasons largely begs the question; there is no need to try and appear impartial unless the contributor seeks favorable treatment from the eventual winner.
-Of course, the appearance of neutrality could be directed elsewhere than at the political actors themselves.
-A corporation might wish to cultivate a public perception of its evenhandedness and civic virtue.
-If this is so, however, there would seem to be cheaper or more effective ways to achieve this aim than to donate to competing candidates or parties.
+&lt;sup>162 For an international example, see Jack Ewing, Hard Politics, Soft Money, BUSINESS WEEK, August 8, 2005, at 86 ("Allianz, a Munich-based insurance and banking colossus, gives exactly 50,001 euros to each candidates or parties.
 Neutrality is handily communicated by not putting any money into politics whatsoever; giving to no one runs less risk of public cynicism about the donor's motivations than giving to everyone.
-All of which is not to say that some donors do not give to opposing sides for exactly this reason, merely that it strains credibility to believe that most, or even many, of the donors who split their donations are doing so in order to make others think that they are studiously apolitical.
+In the same way, if a potential donor is "so impressed with both candidates after a round of interviews and questionnaires that they [can't] decide whom to support," why not breathe easily, secure in the knowledge that the electoral outcome will be favorable, and save some cash?
+All of which is not to say that some donors do not give to opposing sides for exactly these reasons, merely that it strains credibility to believe that most, or even many, of the donors who split their donations are doing so in order to make others think that they are studiously apolitical or to express their appreciation for such a solid field of candidates.

-Similarly, it is perfectly plausible that some institutional donors give to both sides in order most fully to represent the diversity of political views held by their members, employees, or shareholders.151 But this rationale is rarely invoked by donors engaging in apparent bet-hedging, does not account for individuals who give to competing political actors, and is generally an unsatisfying rationale for the sheer prevalence of hedged-bet donations within our political system.
+Similarly, it is perfectly plausible that some institutional donors give to both sides in order most fully to represent the diversity of political views held by their members, employees, or shareholders.
+But this rationale is rarely invoked by donors engaging in apparent bet-hedging, does not account for individuals who give to competing political actors, and is generally an unsatisfying rationale for the sheer prevalence of hedged-bet donations within our political system.